Skip to main content

 do keep the area clean

 Keeping the anal and rectal area clean prevents irritation.
-You can use Preparation H Medicated Wipes daily for a gentle clean.
+You can use Preparation H Soothing Wipes daily for a gentle clean.

 Future check